tngo0508/cpsc558-final/README.md

-# CPSC 558 - Final Project (Just Some Tests)
+# CPSC 558 - Final Project

-This repo is just for testing and experiments.
-This is not the "real" final project repo.
+Our final project repo.
+Woot.

+* Mike Peralta mikeperalta@csu.fullerton.edu
+* Thomas Ngo tngo0508@csu.fullerton.edu

+## Professor Notes

+You can use the command ```make``` in the root of this repo for a list of commands that GNU Make will help you run.

 ## Installation